sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 The flags `--unprivileged-only` and `--noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).

-### upgrade

-Usage: **`upgrade --from=<current version> --to=<target version> [--skip-version-check=false] [--dry-run=false]`**

-The `upgrade` command performs database schema migrations and out-of-band migrations to transform existing data into the shaped expected by a given Sourcegraph instance version.
-The `--from` and `--to` flags both accept Sourcegraph release versions _without the patch_ (e.g., `v3.42`) and dictate the bounds of the migration.

-This command is used by site-administrators to perform [multi-version upgrades](../updates/index.md#multi-version-upgrades).

-If the flag `--skip-version-check` is supplied, then the `migrator` will not assert that the previously running instance version matches the given `--from` value.

-If the flag `--dry-run` is supplied, then the upgrade plan will be printed but not executed.

-The flags `--unprivileged-only` and `--noop-privileged` are also defined on this command to control the behavior of the `migrator` in the presence of [privileged migrations](./privileged_migrations.md).

-Note that the flags `--ignore-single-dirty-log` and `ignore-single-pending-log` available on the commands `up`, `upto`, and `downto` are essentially on-by-default for this command.
-Successive invocations of `upgrade` and `downgrade` will always re-attempt the last failed or attempted-but-unfinished migration.

 ### upto

 Usage: **`upto -db=<schema> -target=<target>,<target>,...`**